Do you start your morning with a glass of warm water and a hint of lemon juice?

-I am definitely one who loves having a good lemon water in the morning.
+I am definitely one who loves having a good lemon water first thing in the morning.
 For me, it helps me wake up.

-Now, after recently coming across some posts floating around on the internet questioning whether drinking lemon water in the morning was actually good for us, I decided to go and investigate.
+After recently coming across some posts floating around on the internet questioning whether drinking lemon water was actually good for us, I decided to go and investigate.

 Benefits of Drinking Lemon Water

-We can rest assured knowing there are benefits to drinking lemon water, which include:
+Rest assured, there are benefits to drinking lemon water, some of which include:

 1. Acting as a Natural Flush.